adolfoweloy/adolfoweloy.github.io/_posts/2016-09-07-rabbitmq-study.en.md

     routing-key=app.atticus
 ```

-##### Creating a reply queue
+#### Creating a reply queue
-A reply queue usually is declared as temporary and and private so its name is declared by the broker.
-Its name is returned in Ok responses to the client.
+A reply queue is usually declared as temporary and private so its name is declared by the broker.
+Its name is returned in `Ok` responses to the client.

 Example of reply queue declaration: